-A 'warmly expressive' (The Guardian) and 'exquisite' singer (BBC Radio 3), Amy Lyddon studied with Rosa Mannion at the Royal College of Music as an RCM Award Holder and H R Taylor Trust Scholar, graduating with a Masters with Distinction.
-A former chorister at Bath Abbey and pupil of the Junior Royal Academy of Music, Amy Lyddon was a Choral Scholar at Trinity College, Cambridge, from where she graduated with first-class honours in Linguistics with French and Spanish.
+British mezzo-soprano Amy Lyddon studied with Rosa Mannion at the Royal College of Music as an RCM Award Holder and H R Taylor Trust Scholar.
+A former chorister of Bath Abbey and pupil of the Junior Royal Academy of Music, she graduated with first-class honours in Linguistics with French and Spanish from Trinity College, Cambridge.

-Previous operatic roles include Pastuchyna/Jenufa for Grange Park Opera in their inaugural season at West Horsley Place, Nancy/Albert Herring at Opera Holland Park and on UK tour for Shadwell Opera, Nicklausse (cover)/The Tales of Hoffmann for English Touring Opera, Gertrud/Hänsel und Gretel and Mrs Herring/Albert Herring for the Royal College of Music International Opera School, Cherubino/Le nozze di Figaro, Hermia/A Midsummer Night's Dream, and Angelo Custode/Rappresentatione di anima et di corpo.
-Amy sang Vocal Quartet (Tenebrae) in Joby Talbot's Alice's Adventures in Wonderland (the ballet) at the Royal Opera House, Covent Garden.
+Previous opera roles include Pastuchyna/Jenufa for Grange Park Opera in their inaugural season at West Horsley Place, Nancy/Albert Herring at Opera Holland Park and on UK tour for Shadwell Opera, Dorabella/Così fan tutte for Devon Opera at Dartington Hall, Nicklausse (cover)/The Tales of Hoffmann for English Touring Opera, Gertrud/Hänsel und Gretel and Mrs Herring/Albert Herring for the Royal College of Music International Opera School, Cherubino/Le nozze di Figaro, Hermia/A Midsummer Night's Dream, and Angelo Custode/Rappresentatione di anima et di corpo.
 She has performed in public masterclasses with Sarah Connolly, Simon Keenlyside and Patricia Bardon.
-As an Opera Prelude Young Artist, Amy will sing in a masterclass with Stuart Skelton later this year.
-This autumn, she will perform the role of Dorabella/Così fan tutte for Devon Opera at The Great Hall, Dartington.

 Amy is very grateful for previous support from The Kathleen Trust, The Mario Lanza Educational Foundation, and The Josephine Baker Trust.